oktadev/spring-boot-ionic-example/DEMO.md

 yarn add angular-stormpath-ionic
 ```

-Modify `src/app/app.module.ts` to define a `stormpathConfig` function.
-This function is used to configure the `endpointPrefix` to point to your Spring Boot API.
+Modify `src/app/app.module.ts` to define a `stormpathConfig` function that configures the `endpointPrefix` to point to `http://localhost:8080`.
 Import `StormpathModule`, `StormpathIonicModule`, and override the provider of `StormpathConfiguration`.
 You’ll also need to append Stormpath's pre-built Ionic pages to `entryComponents`.

+→ **stormpath-config**

 ```typescript
 import { StormpathConfiguration, StormpathModule } from 'angular-stormpath';